|Degrees:||B.Sc., M.Sc. (Queen’s), Ph.D. (British Columbia)|

 |Phone:||613-520-2600 x 3124|

 |Office:||Office: 4441 Herzberg Building|

 Lab: 4690 CTTC Building

 |Website:||Visit my lab website|

-My research touches on a variety of themes including conservation prioritization, invasion ecology, biogeography and spatial statistics.
+My research areas include conservation prioritization, threatened species, invasion ecology, environmental policy and spatial statistics.
 I have a particular interest in practical questions regarding invasive species control and management to protect threatened species.
 My work in these areas aims to provide conservation agencies with useful tools that allow them to achieve better results within their limited budgets.
-I also look at theoretical questions regarding coexistence in fluctuating environments, methods for quantifying biodiversity, and the determinants of community assembly.
-My study systems include polar regions, temperate grasslands and lakes, and tropical forests.
+I also undertake ecological and social research to help improve Canadian environmental policy.
+My study systems include polar regions, temperate grasslands and lakes, and boreal forests.